 - Dampen a cotton makeup square with mineral oil to clean your baby's bottom.

 What if the rash spreads to other body parts?

 If red patches, spots, or bumps start to show up outside the diaper area, your child might have an infection.
 Ask your doctor about prescription medicine.

 What can I do to give my baby some relief?

 The simplest thing is to let your baby’s bottom get some air.
 Before and after baths and naps, or whenever you get a chance, leave the diaper off for a few minutes.
 This gives his skin a break from constant rubbing and kills harmful germs that thrive in dark, wet places like the inside of a diaper.

 To ease the pain, try a good soak in an oatmeal bath like the ones sold for itchy skin.
-And, of course, ointments protect bottoms from chafing and irritating liquids.
-“Zinc oxide pastes are the standard of diaper care,” says Silverberg.
+Also, ointments protect bottoms from chafing and irritating liquids.
+“Zinc oxide pastes are the standard of diaper care,” Silverberg says.
 “Children tend to feel a soothing relief when these are applied.”